Course Outline

 Lessons

-• Troubleshooting Core Components of Operations Manager
+• Troubleshooting Operations Manager Core Components for government use

-• Tuning Management Packs
+• Tuning Management Packs for government applications

-• Configuring SQL AlwaysOn for Operations Manager
+• Configuring SQL AlwaysOn for Operations Manager for government systems

-• Configuring Data Retention in Operations Manager
+• Configuring Data Retention in Operations Manager for government operations

-• Disaster Recovery in Operations Manager
+• Disaster Recovery in Operations Manager for government environments

 35 Hours